Basilica of the Sacred Heart, Brussels: Art Deco basilica (1919–present)

-On 29 June 1919, King Albert I and a large crowd associated themselves with this promise in a ceremony on the Koekelberg hill.
+On 29 June 1919, King Albert I and a large crowd associated themselves with this promise in a ceremony on the Koekelberg Plateau.
 However, it was impossible to resume Langerock's plan due to the state of public finances.
 A new design, in Art Deco style with neo-Byzantine inspiration by the Ghent architect Albert Van Huffel, was thus adopted.
 In 1925, a 1/40 scale model of this final design won the great architectural prize at the International Exhibition of Modern Decorative and Industrial Arts in Paris.
 This model, produced with great care, still stands today in the basilica.

 The adaptation and extension of the existing foundations were undertaken from January 1926, and building the apse began in August 1930.
-After Van Huffel's death on 16 March 1935, the construction was taken over by his assistant, the architect-engineer Paul Rome.
+Following Van Huffel's death on 16 March 1935, the construction was taken over by his assistant, the architect-engineer Paul Rome.
 Cardinal Jozef-Ernest van Roey consecrated the unfinished basilica and opened it for worship on 14 October 1935, after obtaining special permission from Pope Pius XI.
 The base of the cupola had been finished in 1940 when World War II stalled work again.
 Building resumed in September 1944, and the main nave was completed in 1951.

 The basilica was consecrated by Cardinal Van Roey on 13 and 14 October 1951, and Pope Pius XII elevated it to the rank of minor basilica on 28 January 1952.
 In 1953, the two towers were completed.
 The south transept opened in 1958, and the north transept in 1962.
 The cupola and thus the external structure was finished in 1969, and on 11 November 1970, the ceremony for the 25th anniversary of the episcopate of Archbishop of Mechelen–Brussels, Cardinal Leo Joseph Suenens, marked the basilica's completion.
 On 4 June 1995, Father Damien was beatified in the basilica by Pope John Paul II.